 In the last 20 years, construction has marked a one percent productivity gain and schedule slippage continues to plague the industry.
-While the development and adoption of technology targeted at the construction industry is increasing, efficiencies still lag with jobs finishing late or over budget.
+While the development and adoption of technology targeted at the construction industry are increasing, efficiencies still lag with jobs finishing late or over budget.
 With many tools coming out focused specifically on productivity, why are we still behind as an industry?
 Is it actually possible to improve jobsite productivity?
 How can we incorporate systems and processes to push productivity gains to create new standards?

 The next level of integration and data points is what is really needed.
 As the complexity of projects continues to grow, it is imperative that contractors have the tools required to easily manage costs and avoid delays.
 Collaboration and transparency are the keys to integrated project delivery.